 - your name, and contact information such as address, email address and telephone number;

-- information connected when dealing with the College regarding student welfare and progress.
+- information collected when dealing with the College regarding student welfare (including safeguarding) and progress.

-- emergency contact in case of medical issues;
+- for emergency contact in case of medical issues;

-- learning services (e.g. reporting attendance, managing and monitoring progress, student behaviour);
+- student reports. (e.g. reporting attendance, managing and monitoring progress, student behaviour);

 - other administrative purposes, including:

 - carrying out audits (e.g. to ensure compliance with our regulatory and legal obligations);

 - promoting our services (e.g. providing information about events happening on and off college premises);